-Our studies of Murray River peoples concur with Van Holst Pellekaan, Liu, and Wilton (2010) genetic studies that Darling River peoples were long standing.
-There are differences between the Pleistocene human remains and the more recent material, but within the Holocene period there appear to be few major changes with variations the product of multiple and local factors.
-To a degree this patterning is at odds with older archaeological interpretations which considered changes in populations, or in cultures, to be the norm.
-There is considerable further work to be done in integrating the bioarchaeology with the archaeology and ecology of the region and in considering the implications of differing findings.
+Our studies of Murray River peoples concur with the genetic studies by Van Holst Pellekaan, Liu, and Wilton (2010) showing that Darling River peoples were long standing.
+There are differences between the Pleistocene human remains and the more recent material, but within the Holocene period there appear to be few major changes, with variations the product of multiple and local factors.
+To a degree, this patterning is at odds with older archaeological interpretations that considered changes in populations, or in cultures, to be the norm.
+Considerable further work needs to be done in integrating the bioarchaeology with the archaeology and ecology of the region and in considering the implications of differing findings.

 However, underlying these differences is the need for joint projects with Aboriginal communities which address Aboriginal priorities as well as scientific priorities.
-Non-destructive techniques and recording are always a first step.
-Future work is not going to be driven by existing collections but from surveys, and individual or small groups of burials exposed through erosion or in the course of development.
-That places responsibilities on those recording to collect and store data in accordance with Aboriginal communities wishes but also with a clear discussion around how building detailed interpretations in the future is going to depend upon those individual records.
-Working with the dead entails a sense of long-term obligation and relationship with the dead themselves and with their descendent communities.
-In this respect, while repatriation has been ongoing, return of human remains does not negate ongoing relationships and responsibilities between the institutions and individuals involved and the receiving communities.
+Nondestructive techniques and recording are always a first step.
+Future work is not going to be driven by existing collections but from surveys and from individual or small groups of burials exposed through erosion or in the course of development.
+That places responsibilities on those recording not only to collect and store data in accordance with Aboriginal communities' wishes but also to show how building detailed interpretations in the future is going to depend upon those individual records.
+Working with the dead entails a sense of long-term obligation as well as a relationship with the dead themselves and with their descendent communities.
+In this respect, while repatriation has been ongoing, return of human remains does not negate relationships and responsibilities between the institutions and individuals involved and the receiving communities.

-The bioarchaeological work done to date along the Murray Valley has been driven from a regional comparative and primarily economic/subsistence focus.
+The bioarchaeological work done to date along the Murray Valley has been driven by a regional comparative and primarily economic/subsistence focus.
 It is in the comparison of rates of disease or genetic diversity between the River and elsewhere that the narrative has been drawn.
-Detailed and contextualised studies of dated burials and individuals serve both as a way to test these grand narratives and also to parameterise them - to define the extent of sedentism, mobility, or exclusivity.
-Furthermore, these detailed studies can incorporate a wider range of perspectives, including focus beyond the economic to the social and cultural practices that served to make the Murray Valley a shared cultural area with significant internal heterogeneity.
+Detailed and contextualised studies of dated burials and individuals serve as a way both to test these grand narratives and to parameterise them-specifically, to define the extent of sedentism, mobility, or exclusivity.
+These detailed studies can also incorporate a wider range of perspectives, including focus beyond the economic to the social and cultural practices that made the Murray Valley a shared cultural area with significant internal heterogeneity.